 Malagon Sisters performed on The Ed Sullivan Show

 On the cha-cha front, the Malagon Sisters were a popular vocal trio who performed in several historic New York venues, playing shows throughout the Tri-State area and in New Orleans as well throughout the 1950s.
 The sisters, the daughters of a Dominican man and a Haitian woman, were bona fide members of the elite circles and well-to-do families in both the Dominican Republic and Haiti.
 The Malagon Sisters also played in elite New York venues such as the Apollo Theater and the Copacabana.
 In addition, they had a standing engagement at the Chateau Madrid, located in mid-Manhattan.
 In 1955, they were featured as a bright new act to watch by Variety Magazine; that same year they signed to Decca Records, later recording with René Touzet and the Cha Cha Rhythm Boys (click here to listen).
 In the late 1950s, appearances in film and TV boosted the sisters’ career significantly.
 They recorded merengue songs with Ricardo Rico and his Orchestra (click here to listen to recordings 1 and 2).
-In 1956, they performed “Oyeme Mamá” (click here to listen) in the film El vividor starring famed Mexican comedian Germán Valdés, also known as Tin-Tan.
+In 1956, they performed “Oyeme Mamá” (click here to listen) and "Negra Merengue" (click here to listen) in the film El vividor starring famed Mexican comedian Germán Valdés, also known as Tin-Tan.
 The following year, on June 9th, 1957, the Malagon Sisters performed on The Ed Sullivan Show.
 In 1958, the Sisters were invited to perform at the Harvest Moon Ball dance contest in Madison Square Garden.

 In the following decade, the beginning of what would become a massive Dominican migration to the U.S. created new opportunities for aspiring and accomplished musicians.